 What is the cheapest area to live in Seville?

 Macarena has the lowest rents of the centrally accessible neighborhoods, averaging around €11.80 per square meter.
 For the historic center specifically, Alameda is the most affordable option, with 1-bedroom apartments typically available for around €450 per month.
-Triana was historically very affordable but rents are getting more expensive and now sit closer to €14.65 per square meter.
+Triana was historically very affordable, but rents are rising and now sit closer to €14.65 per square meter.

 Is Seville a good place to live?